thepower/power-docs/docs/api/03-addresses.md

 ?>
 ```

-The two last symbols of the checksum in the hexadecimal representation of `F0` are exactly the same as written for the address in the text representation from the example above.
+The two last symbols of the checksum in the hexadecimal notation of `F0` are the same as written for the address in the text representation from the example above.